-- The threat is "to the physical health or safety of any student or other individual."
-This may be the Complainant, the Respondent, or any other individual. - And the threat "arises from the allegations of Sexual Harassment."
+- And the threat "arises from the allegations of Sexual Harassment."
 The emergency situation must specifically arise from the allegations of Sexual Harassment. - Consideration of the appropriateness of Supportive Measures in lieu of an emergency removal.
-Emergency removals should only occur when there are genuine and demonstrated emergency situations. - Providing the Respondent with notice and an immediate opportunity to challenge the emergency removal.
+Emergency removals should only occur when there are genuine and demonstrated emergency situations. - 4.
+Providing the Respondent with notice and an immediate opportunity to challenge the emergency removal.
 The Respondent's Home Institution will provide the Respondent with a sufficiently detailed notice, notifying the Respondent of the identified emergency threat of physical safety or harm.
 The Respondent is not entitled to a full evidentiary hearing (as set forth in Section IX.D.) to challenge an emergency removal.